Requested by geekyartchick on Tumblr. "Say You Like Me" by We the Kings inspired me to finish this monster!

 "There you go," she ekes out.
 He moves to open one of his food-or-whatever compartments, but she puts a hand up to halt him.
 "I'll put it on your tab."

 "Artemis," he says cautiously.
-"If you want to go back to fighting, we can—"
+"If you want to go back to hating me, you're totally within—"

 "I'll," she interrupts.
 Her heart is tight.
 "I'll, uh, see you tonight."